How do I create a Terra Sahara BioActive Vivarium

 Layer 3 (above the microfauna)

 Leaf litter is an absolute must when having a bioactive setup.
 Decaying plant matter is what drives the beginning process of the ecological cycle on the rainforest floor.
 As the terrarium progresses with age the leaves will eventually breakdown (with the help of the springtails and isopods) and put essential nutrients back into the soil.
 Leaves provide hiding spots for many small amphibians and reptiles as they forage on the forest floor looking for food.
 Leaves also help boost springtail and isopod levels in the terrarium.
 When initially seeding the terrarium with leaves I typically do a generous 1⁄2” layer.
 As the terrarium progresses with age, and the leaves start to breakdown.

 Maintenance with your Sahara -

-While the bio activity is a key factor with the life of the vivarium, the Sahara itself will need spot cleaned occasionally in specific areas of the terrarium.
-Generally, most lizards defecate in the same area.
+While the bio activity is a key factor with the life of the vivarium, the substrate itself will need spot cleaned occasionally in specific areas of the terrarium.
+Generally, most reptiles defecate in the same area.
 To help with cleanup, it is important that the substrate itself is relatively damp in that area, as the springtails/isopods will flourish in that area and breakdown the fecal matter quicker.
 You will need to add in biodegradables such as leaf litter and sphagnum moss as this aid in the breakdown process and aeration, if not your system will begin to breakdown the soil itself and will not function in the way intended,

 - Josh Halter